Michael Buchanan (gridiron football): New England Patriots

-Buchanan was drafted in the 7th round (226th overall) by the New England Patriots of the NFL.
+Buchanan was selected in the seventh round (226th overall) by the New England Patriots of the NFL.
 The Patriots originally obtained the selection used to draft Buchanan in a trade that sent Aqib Talib to the Patriots.
 During the two years with the Patriots, Buchanan played in 18 games recording 9 tackles, five quarterback hits, and 2 sacks.
 On October 6, 2014, Buchanan was placed on Injured reserve for the rest of the 2014 season including the Patriots win over the Seattle Seahawks in Super Bowl XLIX.

 Buffalo Bills

 On June 2, 2015, the NFL's Buffalo Bills announced the signing of defensive end/linebacker Michael Buchanan.
 On August 31, 2015, he was released by the Bills.

 BC Lions

 On October 13, 2015, Buchanan was signed to the practice roster of the BC Lions of the Canadian Football League (CFL).
 On November 10, 2015, he was released by the Lions.